 \subsection{Structure of the paper}

 In Section~1 we give an overview of the concepts underlying the theory of $L^2$-invariants, leading to the definition of the $L^2$-Betti numbers and the twisted $L^2$-Euler characteristic in Section~2.
 Section~3 introduces a way to view elements of the Linnell skew field $\linn(G)$ as formal differences of polytopes with integral vertices.
 Then, in Section~4, we define the universal $L^2$-torsion, an invariant whose Dieudonné determinant corresponds to a polytope whose thickness function is the twisted $L^2$-Euler characteristic.
-Section~5 describes Oki's matrix expansion algorithm for the computation of valuations of the Dieudonné determinant.
-Section~6 ties everything together into a description of our algorithm, which we test in detail in Section~7.
-Finally, in Section~8, we present some final remarks and discuss possibilities for future research.
+In Section~5, we describe our algorithm, introducing Oki's matrix expansion algorithm and Lück's approximation theorem; we discuss implementation details in Section~6.
+In Section~7, we analyze the results of various experiments.
+Finally, in Section~8, we present some final remarks and possibilities for future research.